dsa-ntc/peninsuladsa-ntc.github.io/_pages/recommended-media.md

 * [Red Menace](https://redmenace.libsyn.com/) - "explains and analyzes revolutionary theory and then applies its lessons to our contemporary conditions"
 * [The Red Nation Podcast](https://www.therednation.org/) - "Until Decolonization, Liberation, and Landback"
 * [Revolutionary Left Radio](https://revolutionaryleftradio.libsyn.com/) - "explores political philosophy, history, science, religion, culture, art, and struggle through a socialist lens"
+* [System Crash](https://www.audacy.com/podcast/system-crash-28cdd/episodes) - a weekly tech news show for you — the people Silicon Valley is happening to.
+Hosted by Paris Marx and Brian Merchant
 * [Tech Won’t Save Us](https://techwontsave.us/) - "Silicon Valley promised us progress.
 That’s not what it delivered."
 * [This Machine Kills](https://www.patreon.com/thismachinekills) - "agitprop against innovation and capital"
 * [Trash Futures](https://trashfuture.co.uk/) (UK) - "a podcast about business success and making yourself smarter with the continued psychic trauma of capitalism"